seetadev/deep-learning-sca/README.md

 ### Citing autoqild

-If you use this toolkit in your research, please cite our paper available on arXiv:
+If you use this toolkit in your research, please cite our paper available Information Science Journal, In case of in depth knowledge requirement check out the detailed dissertation written around it.

 ### 💬 Cite Us
-If you use this toolkit in your research, please cite our paper available on Information Science Jounrla, In case of in depth knowledge requirement check out the detailed dissertation written around it.:
+If you use this toolkit in your research, please cite our paper available on Information Science Journal, In case of in depth knowledge requirement check out the detailed dissertation written around it.
 ```
 	@inproceedings{gupta2023hwsca,
 		author       = {Pritha Gupta and Jan Peter Drees and Eyke H{\"u}llermeier},